 - Prune heavily in early spring, when still dormant.

 - Prune again in late spring to early summer.

 New shoots will emerge to take their place.
 You can even experiment with more drastic pruning because the Salix genus is very tolerant in this regard.
-My pruning advice pertains to growing Japanese willows as multi-branched shrubs.
+This pruning advice pertains to growing Japanese willows as multi-branched shrubs.
 If you grow the plant as a standard (small tree), you will, of course, be unable to do such drastic pruning, as you will have only one main branch with which to work.
-But standard-growers will still be able to trim back the upper branches 2 or 3 times per year, to keep encouraging the development of fresh vegetation.
+But standard-growers will still be able to trim back the upper branches twice a year or more, to keep encouraging the development of fresh vegetation.